liebki/MMOGA-Product-Scraper/README.md

 #### Projekt von https://github.com/liebki

-A scraper to get all products including the (possible) data of https://mmoga.de
+A scraper to get products including the (possible) data of https://mmoga.de

 ## Technologies